VIDEO:

 INFOGRAPHIC:

 The results are in for the 2022 Career and Salary Survey.
-With over 200 respondents who work in the ANZ IT sector, this infographic will give you a snapshot of the tech market and personnel in the post-pandemic era, how IT professionals perceive diversity in their work environment, and what diversity topics are IT departments addressing.
+With over 200 respondents who work in the ANZ IT sector, this infographic will give you a snapshot of which job functions get paid what, what IT professionals are thinking in terms of career and their salary expectations for the next year.

 EZINE: